alexpasmantier/grip-grab/README.md

           filter on filetype (defaults to all filetypes) -H, --disable-hyperlinks
+          disable hyperlinks in output (defaults to false) -D, --disable-devicons
-          disable hyperlinks in output (defaults to false) -h, --help
+          disable devicons in output (defaults to false) -h, --help
           Print help
   -V, --version